Le Canal d'Entreroches, Orny. Foto/Photo: TES.

 Dutch engineers developed the project.
 The work began in 1638, and two years later, on 12 April 1640, the first part, between Yverdon and Orny (canton Vaud), was completed.

-The second part from Orny to Eclépens was ready in 1648, and Cossonay was reached in 1656.
-There remained 12.5 km to Morges, but this part of the canal was never completed, and transport to Lake Geneva took place by road.
+The second part, from Orny to Eclépens, was completed in 1648, and Cossonay was reached in 1656.
+There remained 12.5 km to Morges, but this part of the canal was never completed, and transport to Lake Geneva was carried out by road.

-This 25 km unfinished canal from Yverdon to Cossonay was successfully operated for almost 190 years.
+The 25 km unfinished canal, running from Yverdon to Cossonay, was successfully operated for almost 190 years.
 Dutch-designed ships were manufactured in Thun (canton of Bern) and Yverdon.
 Horses pulled them.

 Thousands of ships carrying tons of freight moved through the canal until 1829.
-The canal positively impacted Switzerland’s economic development and trade with the Netherlands.
+The canal had a positive impact on Switzerland’s economic development and trade with the Netherlands.

 The canal’s exploitation stopped in 1829, and since then, large parts have dried up.
 However, the track can still be followed between Orny and Éclepens, and stones and foundations of locks mark the canal’s route.